Olympic medalists close curtain with figure skating gala

-GANGNEUNG, South Korea (AP) Alina Zagitova and Evgenia Medvedev gave figure skating fans one more show in South Korea.
+GANGNEUNG, South Korea (AP) Alina Zagitova and Evgenia Medvedeva gave figure skating fans one more show in South Korea.

 Tessa Virtue and Scott Moir gave them one more on Olympic ice.